Azure SQL Database traffic migration to newer Gateways

 What to do you do if you're affected

-We recommend that you allow outbound traffic to IP addresses for all the Azure SQL Database gateway IP addresses in the region on TCP port 1433, and port range 11000-11999.
-This recomendation is applicable to clients connecting from on-premises and also those connecting via Service Endpoints.
+We recommend that you allow outbound traffic to IP addresses for all the gateway IP addresses in the region on TCP port 1433, and port range 11000-11999.
+This recommendation is applicable to clients connecting from on-premises and also those connecting via Service Endpoints.
 For more information on port ranges, see Connection policy.

-If the above mitigation doesn't work, file a support request for SQL Database using the following URL: https://aka.ms/getazuresupport
+If the above mitigation doesn't work, file a support request for SQL Database or SQL Managed Instance using the following URL: https://aka.ms/getazuresupport

 - Find out more about Azure SQL Connectivity Architecture